hablapps/pairstrading/PostPairsTrading.md

 In this heatmap, they exhibit a vibrant green color, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
 They demonstrate low p-values suggesting their strength as candidates.

  > 💡 As we can see, this pair of indexes is not the best candidate according to our ADF tests.
 However, we chose it because the tick data for their prices is publicly available.
 We used TickStory to obtain the data.
 ![Prices](https://github.com/hablapps/pairstrading/blob/5-Post/resources/Prices%20gif.gif?raw=true)

 The graphs illustrate the concept of cointegration between two indexes.
 The top two graphs show the prices of SP500 (left) and NASDAQ100 (right) over the same time period.
 We can observe that the price movements of these two indices follow similar patterns, suggesting some level of cointegration.

 The bottom graph displays the prices of both indices together, providing a clearer comparison.
 The blue line represents SP500, and NASDAQ100 is represented by the red line.
 The close alignment of their price movements indicates that they are cointegrated to some extent.
-This means that, despite short-term deviations, the indices tend to move together in the long run, maintaining a stable relationship.
+This means that, despite short-term deviations, the indices tend to move together as time goes on, maintaining a stable relationship.

 In this case, we are using a [KX Dashboard](https://code.kx.com/dashboards/) to plot our data.
 We stream this data in one process to our local dashboard, which listens to that process and accesses the data to render visualizations.